spokzz/resume-website/README.md

 # resume-website
-This is my personal resume website link for the website: https://spokzz.github.io/resume-website/.
+This is my personal resume website, link for the website: https://spokzz.github.io/resume-website/.